Michiharu Mori Sensei (born in Japan, 22 May 1966)

 - International Seminars and Clinics -Australia, India, USA, Canada, Malta, Poland, Ukraine and Japan

-- By teaching rather big and strong Australians for nearly twenty five years, he realised the necessity of modifying Yoshinkan style to fit with the requirements of his Australian students.
+- By teaching rather big and strong Australians for nearly thirty years, he realised the necessity of modifying Yoshinkan style to fit with the requirements of his Australian students.
 There, he devised and has been instructing the realistic skills in today’s society while keeping the traditional methods as its foundation.

 - While Aikido training is purely physical, Mori Sensei places a high value on learning respect, gratitude, discipline, propriety and harmony.

 - The class is designed to rediscover oneself and learn how to overcome one’s weakness to improve oneself.